Failure to Diagnose or Misdiagnosis of a Heart Attack Injury Attorneys

 According to the Centers for Disease Control and Prevention, each year roughly 785,000 Americans will have their first heart attack.
 Another 470,000 Americans who have previously suffered a heart attack will have another one.
 Nearly 30,000 people die each year due to heart attacks.
 Tragically, some of those who die might have been saved if they had received proper medical treatment in the emergency room.
 The National Safety Foundation estimates 1 in 6 patients have experienced a medical error in the form of misdiagnosis.
 Misdiagnosis includes both a failure to diagnosis and a wrong diagnosis.

 To diagnose a heart attack, physicians will typically inquire about your symptoms, your medical history and your family's medical history.
 Medical staff will obtain your blood pressure, pulse and temperature and listen to your heart and lungs.
-And while all of this information is helpful in gaining a full picture of your medical health, the doctor and medical staff should also perform an electrocardiogram (ECG) test.
+And while this information is helpful in gaining a full picture of your medical health, the doctor and medical staff should also perform an electrocardiogram (ECG) test.
 An ECG test records the heart's electrical activity via electrodes attached to the skin.
 An injured heart or one experiencing a heart attack does not generally conduct electrical impulses, so the absence of any impulses can indicate a heart attack is in progress or has occurred.
 In addition, the doctor and medical professionals should conduct blood tests.
 During a heart attack, the heart releases proteins and enzymes into the bloodstream, so their presence in a patient's blood typically indicates a heart attack has occurred or is in progress.